DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Materials and methods

-The train-test splits for TCGA-BC are generated for those 940 patients provided by \cite{knijnenburg-molecular-landscape-ddr-tcga} for which genomic labels and FFPE WSIs are available.
-The splits are patient-level stratified for the following subset of genomic labels: mHRD, core base mutation status, core strand mutation status, any mutation status, any MMR mutation status.
-We create a held-out test split of 25\% (238 patients with 262 WSIs), leaving 75\% (702 patients with 742 WSIs) for training and intermediate validation.
-Of the 75\% for training and validation, we create a 5-fold train-validation split, so that 15\% of all patients are used for validation and 60\% for training.
+The train-test splits for TCGA-BC are generated for those patients provided by \cite{knijnenburg-molecular-landscape-ddr-tcga} for which HRD labels and FFPE WSIs are available.
+The splits are patient-level stratified for mHRD score.
+We create 5-fold cross-validation splits with 20\% (215-231 patients) in the test set, 20\% (219-229 patients) in the validation set, and 60\% (660-670 patients) in the training set.
+The exact patient distributions and their demographic and clinical variables can be found in the Supplementary materials.

-Since not each patient has an HRD Score computed, the test set finally has 121 positive mHRD WSIs, 134 negative mHRD WSIs, 78 positive tHRD WSIs, and 105 negative tHRD WSIs.
-The train-validation set has 345 positive mHRD WSIs, 380 negative mHRD WSIs, 253 positive tHRD WSIs, and 244 negative tHRD WSIs.

-The WSIs are tiled at a spacing of 1.143 microns per pixel (mpp) with a resolution of $224 \times 224$, resulting in an edge length of 256 µm.
+The background of WSIs is segmented using the FESI (\cite{bug2015foreground-fesi}) algorithm on the WSI at 10 microns per pixel, and tiles of which more than half of the pixels is covered by the background segmentation mask are discarded.
+The remaining tissue tiles are then tiled at a spacing of 1.14 microns per pixel (mpp) with a tile size of $224 \times 224$px, resulting in an edge length of 256 µm.
 We selected the zoom level best representing this spacing, before downsampling.
-Background tiles were subsequently excluded.
-A tile is considered a background tile when more than half of its pixels have a pixel value over 240 and a Sobel gradient above 15 after conversion to grayscale as in \cite{fu-nature-pan-cancer-histogenomics}.
-The number of tiles from TCGA-BC WSIs ranges from 131 to 11,029, with an average of 3,625 tiles per WSI.

-When training the classifiers on the TCGA-BC dataset, we subsample 500 tiles randomly from each WSI that has more than 500 tiles to speed up the classification training process, similar to \cite{kather-nature-pan-cancer-histogenomics}.
-After choosing the subsample, this is fixed for the rest of the training.
+We use all extracted tissue tiles for all training and inference pipelines, resulting in 2,889,870 tiles for 1,127 WSIs of 1,041 patients.